Bilbao metro: Future

-Extensions to Line 1

-A new station in the municipality of Getxo called "Ibarbengoa-Getxo" was expected to be open in 2010, but was delayed until early 2012, and then to 2015.
-It is also expected that the level crossings located in Maidagan and Urduliz will be buried.

-Extensions to Line 2

-It is not expected to expand the line further from Kabiezes, despite the requests of the neighbors of the Mining Zone and Ortuella, where the parking area of the Metro units will be located.

-Extensions to common line (Lines 1 and 2)
+Extensions to existing lines

-Basauri's town hall, along with the neighbouring towns, requested the construction of another station in Basauri, in the neighborhood of Sarratu.
-That station would work as an interchange station for different means of transportation.
-In the last months of 2009, Metro Bilbao announced that it would consider the creation of that station in Basauri, as it would work as an intermodal station for the services of Euskotren Trena; FEVE (which only has cargo services in that location); and even with Line 5 of the metro.

-Line 3 expansion

-In a second phase, the third line will be expanded to Bilbao Airport, using a tunnel of double rail and with a length of 1,875 metres under Mount Artxanda.
+The construction of a new depot in Ortuella was proposed in 2010.
+Together with the construction of the depot, a new station could be built, extending line 2 from Kabiezes.
+Further extensions to the line have been tentatively discarded.

+Line 1 might be extended eastwards to Sarratu, in Basauri.
+This station will provide an interchange with the Euskotren Trena suburban rail network.
+The station will be built together with line 5 of the metro, originally proposed as an extension of line 1, but which will ultimately be built as an extension of line 3.
+Consequently, Sarratu will become the eastern terminus of line 1.

+There are plans to extend line 3 to the airport, taking advantage of the double-tracked tunnel built under Mount Artxanda opened in 2017.
+The first phase would involve rebuilding Sondika station in order to allow trains on the Txorierri line to travel between Matiko and Lezama without the need to reverse.
+In a second phase, a new underground branch would be built under the runway from Sondika to the airport terminal.

-Line 4 project (Under study)
+Line 4 project

 The preliminary layout of the future Line 4 (Moyúa/Rekalde) was presented on 25 January 2008.
 The preliminary layout suggests that Moyúa Station, which gives service to Line 1 and Line 2, will connect with Rekalde with two intermediate stations: Zabalburu (which has a suburban rail station) and Irala.
 There have been discussions about the ramifications of whether to connect with either Moyúa Station or Bilbao Abando Station, this is due to the fact that Rekalde did not have a Metro connection.
 Line 3 was planned to connect Rekalde with the rest of the city, but the final plan moved the line in another direction.

 The plan to add Rekalde to Line 3 was halted, and the route completely altered.
 This change was criticised, especially by people from Rekalde.
 In 2009 a new layout for a new line (Line 4) was considered; this new line would connect Rekalde with Moyúa and the latter station with Deusto, taking advantage of the rail tracks of Euskotren Trena, that are in that zone.
 Matiko Station would be connected too.
 The line would then have the Plaza Euskadi Station ("Euskadi Square Station") after Moyúa and then cross the river to Deusto (Deusto Station) and a new station in the University of Deusto campus (Unibersitatea), to then reach Matiko (Line 3).